Jennifer88huang/pulsar/site2/docs/admin-api-partitioned-topics.md

 persistent://tenant/namespace/topic
 ```

-## Partitioned topics resources

 ### Create

 Partitioned topics in Pulsar must be explicitly created.
-When creating a new partitioned topic you
+When creating a new partitioned topic, you
-need to provide a name for the topic as well as the desired number of partitions.
+need to specify the topic name and the number of partitions.

 > #### Note
 >
-> By default, after 60 seconds of creation, topics are considered inactive and deleted automatically to prevent from generating trash data.
+> By default, after 60 seconds of creation, topics are inactive and deleted automatically to prevent from generating trash data.
 >
 > To disable this feature, set `brokerDeleteInactiveTopicsEnabled` to `false`.
 >
-> To change the frequency of checking inactive topics, set `brokerDeleteInactiveTopicsFrequencySeconds` to your desired value.
+> To change the frequency of checking inactive topics, you can specify a value for `brokerDeleteInactiveTopicsFrequencySeconds`.
 >
-> For more information about these two parameters, see [here](reference-configuration.md#broker).
+> For more information about the two parameters, see [here](reference-configuration.md#broker).

 #### pulsar-admin

-You can create partitioned topics using the [`create-partitioned-topic`](reference-pulsar-admin.md#create-partitioned-topic)
+You can create partitioned topics by using the [`create-partitioned-topic`](reference-pulsar-admin.md#create-partitioned-topic)
-command and specifying the topic name as an argument and the number of partitions using the `-p` or `--partitions` flag.
+command, specify the topic name as an argument, and specify the number of partitions using the `-p` or `--partitions` flag.
-Here's an example:
+The following is an example:

 ```shell
 $ bin/pulsar-admin topics create-partitioned-topic \